Improwised/jovVix/README.md

 - api/: Contains Golang source code for the server-side logic.

 ## Setting Up MinIO for Local Development:
-- MinIO is used in Jovvix for object storage, enabling features like storing and serving images.
+- MinIO is used in jovVix for object storage, enabling features like storing and serving images.
 Below is a guide to setting up a bucket in MinIO for local development.

 - We already have added the minio service into our docker-compose file so you just have to start the service
 - Then open your browser and navigate to http://127.0.0.1:9001.